quicwg/base-drafts/draft-ietf-quic-http.md

 of type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that references a non-existent Push ID, a Placeholder ID greater than the server's limit, or a Stream ID the client is not permitted to open MUST be treated as an HTTP_LIMIT_EXCEEDED error.
+A PRIORITY frame that references a non-existent Push ID, a Placeholder ID greater than the server's limit, or a Stream ID the client is not yet permitted to open MUST be treated as an HTTP_LIMIT_EXCEEDED error.

 A PRIORITY frame received on any stream other than a request or control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.